For leaders wanting to develop new behaviours to increase their effectiveness, one key is to identify specific success measures.

 Alongside desired outcomes of any coaching project, clients and I work together to identify two or three specific success measures which they and others will see and experience as a result of the behavioural changes they are considering.

 We identify specific relationships, in a specific setting and describe the desired result.

-1. The context is the client is quiet, shy or reserved in leadership team meetings.
-The coaching outcome is
+1. The context: The client is quiet, shy or reserved in leadership team meetings.

-‘To be perceived as a valuable colleague amongst peers’ or, ‘To shift from being deferential to being a peer with colleagues and with those in authority’
+The coaching outcome: “To be perceived as a valuable colleague amongst peers.” or “To shift from being deferential to being a peer with colleagues and with those in authority.”

-The success measure for coaching might be: is actively sought and invited for information, feedback, and advice on current and strategic issues by peers and bosses
+The success measure for coaching might be: The client is actively sought and invited for information, feedback, and advice on current and strategic issues by peers and bosses.

-The success measure might be: specified peers and staff across the business spontaneously report x being helpful, and easy to approach
+The success measure might be: Specified peers and staff across the business spontaneously report the individual as being helpful and easy to approach.